-- satisfactory completion of the total credits required in major (degreeminimum of 60 credits; certificate-15 credits). - completion of course requirements with a minimum QPA of 2.0 or better.
-(The College reserves the right not to recommend transfer students with a QPA lower than 2.5.) - · satisfaction of all financial obligations (library, parking fines). - · completion of residency requirement for 25 percent of course work. - submit an application and a non-refundable \$31.50 graduation fee for each degree or certificate by deadline date. - filing of grades for all incompletes and approved course variances with the Registrar's office.
+- follow the same catalog used when you originally enrolled. - notify registrar if you are completing requirements at another college. - submit official transcripts from other colleges to the Admissions Office for transfer of credit by application fee deadline date to insure participation.
+Exceptions for participation is subject to the approval of a review process outlined in Late Applicants. - matriculation (enrollment in credit-bearing courses applicable to the requirements of a degree or certificate program). - satisfactory completion of the total credits required in major (degreeminimum of 60 credits; certificate-15 credits). - completion of course requirements with a minimum QPA of 2.0 or better.
+(The College reserves the right not to recommend transfer students with a QPA lower than 2.5.) - satisfaction of all financial obligations (library, parking fines). - completion of residency requirement for 25 percent of course work. - submit an application and a non-refundable \$33.00 graduation fee for each degree or certificate by deadline date. - file grades for all incompletes and approved course variances with the Registrar's office.